 The view that the credit cycle, caused by fractional reserve banking, is the dominant driver of modern economies, including the boom and bust cycle, is likely to be popular in the Bitcoin community.
 This theory is sometimes called Austrian business cycle theory, although many economists outside the Austrian school also appreciate the importance of the credit cycle.

 However, there are alternative views.
 For example another successful investment firm, Marathon Asset Management, identifies the “capital cycle” as the main driver of the business cycle, rather the credit cycle.
 In their view a cycle emerges with respect to investment in production, as the below diagram illustrates.

 The fundamental cause of the credit expansionary dynamic

 The above dynamic of credit expansion and fractional reserve banking, is not understood by many.
 However, with the advent of the internet, often people on the far left politics, the far right of politics or conspiracy theorists, are becoming partially aware of this dynamic, perhaps in an incomplete way.
 With the “banks create money from nothing” or “fractional reserve banking” narratives gaining some traction.
 The question that arises, is why does the financial system work this way?
-This underlying reasons for this, are poorly understood, in our view.
+The underlying reasons for this, are poorly understood, in our view.